Why Trust Me?

-For the past year, I worked as a Teaching Assistant at Udemy, answering dozens of questions from students every day.
+For the past two years, I worked as a Teaching Assistant at Udemy, answering dozens of questions from students every day.
 For the year before that, I strove to gain the skills of a full-stack developer; and succeeded.

 From thousands of replies in the Q&A and from my own experience building dozens of websites both independently and as course projects, I put together this guide for you: the best method, path, and resources to becoming a hire-worthy developer within a year.

 The allure of uncharted territory, the skill of virtual wizardry.